aim-uofa/OIR/README.md

 ## Acknowlegment
 Many thanks for the generous help in building the project website from Minghan Li.

+## License
+For non-commercial academic use, this project is licensed under [the 2-clause BSD License](https://opensource.org/license/bsd-2-clause).
+For commercial use, please contact [Chunhua Shen](chhshen@gmail.com).

 ## Citing
 If you find our work useful, please consider citing: